 The Cranston Public Library supports intellectual freedom and the right of library users to read and seek information.
 The Library endorses the American Library Association (ALA) Freedom to Read Statement (opens in a new tab), Freedom to View Statement (opens in a new tab), the Library Bill of Rights (opens in a new tab) and all relevant interpretations (opens in a new tab).

-The Library Director, after reviewing the recommendation, will render a decision on taking the action requested and will notify the patron of said decision.
+The Library Director, after reviewing the recommendation, will render a decision on the requested action and will notify the patron of said decision.
 A final appeal may be made to the Library Board of Trustees.

 A copy of the request form without identifying patron information will be sent to the ALA Office of Intellectual Freedom and the Rhode Island Library Association (RILA) Intellectual Freedom Committee.
 The request form in its entirety may be publically available per RIGL 38-2.